ASTM E119 vs UL 263: Understanding the Differences in Fire Resistance Testing

 When a fire breaks out, every second counts — both for first responders to arrive and for building occupants to safely evacuate the building.

-Fire resistance ratings play a critical role by indicating how long specific building materials and assemblies can withstand fire, helping to buy valuable time in an emergency situation.
+Fire resistance ratings play a critical role by indicating how long specific building components and assemblies can withstand fire, helping to buy valuable time in an emergency situation.

 When it comes to fire resistance testing, there are a few specific standards, such as ASTM E119 and UL 263, that play a critical role in ensuring that walls, floors, ceilings, beams, and other structural elements can withstand intense fire exposure for a designated period of time.